 The beaches in Punta Cana are usually quite good and the Macao beach is one of the better ones in the region.
 It’s a really expansive and impressive beach.
 You will never find it difficult to find a sun lounger.

 The resort is perfectly located with a bay to the right side of the beach so the waters in front of the resort are relatively calm.
 A Lot of beaches in Punta Cana have the issue of seagrass washing up onto the beach, but when we visited the Macao beach there wasn’t a huge amount of it, so it was easy to jump in for a dip.

-Sip, Saver See
+Sip, Savor See

 Dreams resort is part of the Amresorts chain of hotels.
 They have a number of locations in the Punta Cana area.
 They have a really unique offer that we haven’t seen in other resorts.
 Basically, if you are getting a bit tired of the offering at the Macao Beach resort or you just fancy getting out and seeing somewhere else.
-You have the ability to eat at the restaurants, have drinks and enjoy the evening entertainment at any of their sister resorts for the night.
-We highly recommend doing this especially if you had considered going to one of the other resorts.
+You have the ability to eat at the restaurants, have drinks, and enjoy the evening entertainment at any of their sister resorts for the night.
+We highly recommend doing this especially if you have considered going to one of the other resorts.
 It gives you a sneak peek into the other resorts to see if they’re worth booking for your next trip.

 When we visited this feature wasn’t available due to COVID, but in the future, you should definitely make use of this service.

 Rejuvenate at the Dreams Spa by Pevonia offers a range of spa treatments in a wonderfully designed facility.
 When we visited we went for a hot stone massage which was a great experience.